 She also stressed the importance of environmental stewardship – things like packaging, handling garbage, storing feed, and the increasing reliance on solar power.
 “We have a great experience at the lodge, but we do it in a socially and environmentally responsible way.”

 Since this is Banff, photo opportunities are around every corner.
 But photographing on a horseback trip has its challenges.
 When you come across a photo opportunity on a hiking trip, for example, you simply stop and take the shot, and can even take the time to try different angles and compositions.
 Not so straightforward on a horse.
 These horses are used to following each other, often immediately behind, so it isn’t an easy matter to coax one of these set-in-their-ways animals to stand still long enough to carefully frame a shot.
-Photographing while on horseback was mostly a matter of grabbing quick shots whenever possible.
+We found that photographing while on horseback was mostly grabbing quick shots whenever possible.

 How to carry a camera on the horse is another consideration.
 Arlene used a compact camera with a wrist strap, while Robin carried a small camera bag (big enough for one DSLR) around his waist.
 He also carried a GoPro to take video.

-Everyone is given saddle bags to use on the trip so these can be used for a camera as well.
-But trying to quickly dig something out of a saddle bag while trying to control your horse at the same time is no easy matter.
+Everyone is given saddle bags so these can be used for a camera as well.
+But quickly digging something out of a saddle bag while trying to control your horse at the same time is no easy matter.
 And you could drop it, or even worse, the horse could step on it.
 Whatever you use for a camera while riding, the main consideration should be that it is quickly and easily available.

-While we are limited in the amount of stuff we can carry on the horse, guests can pack a small duffle bag of personal gear for use at the lodge.
+Guests can pack a small duffle bag of personal gear for use at the lodge.
 These are carried separately by mule train.
-We packed a compact tripod which was useful for low-light photos at the lodge, and a small telephoto lens which proved handy for photographing marmots close-ups.
-If you do pack any extra camera gear, be sure to put it in a hard case or put a lot of padding around it.
+We packed a compact tripod that was useful for low-light photos at the lodge, and a small telephoto lens that proved handy for photographing marmots close-up.
+If you do pack extra camera gear, be sure to put it in a hard case or make certain that it is well padded.
 When the duffle bags are packed on the mule, they are tied on extremely tightly with ropes.